Oushesh/Impact_Nexus005/readme_suggestions.md

    * used embeddings from openai ada --> no need for python-levenstein distance (why?)
      * semantic difference is better with lemma, stemming
    * NLP consists of different jobs:
-     * Language Modelling: (Gloves, Wordnet, ADA Embeddings, coccurrence) (TODO: replace with openai ada)
+     * Language Modelling: (Gloves, Wordnet, ADA Embeddings, co-occurrence) (TODO: replace with openai ada)
      * Classification: emotional analysis, named entity recognition
      * embeddings for
    * Endpoint to get DeepCheck data.
 (TODAY)